 What does being a Public Scholar mean to you?

 As a Public Scholar, I am invested in building and strengthening relationships of responsibility, respect, and reciprocity with community partners.
 I strive to work with and for the community to achieve social change, so I tailor my research to support communities' interests.
 Being a Public Scholar also means breaking with academic silos and being compelled to find and create interdisciplinary intersections within academia and beyond.
 Solutions, undoubtedly, are needed and offered in a variety of fields.
 Public scholars are living and inspiring proof that diversity, passion, and creativity are essential to broadening social change.
 In the midst of the solitude that at times characterises the doctoral journey, being a Public Scholar and belonging to this diverse, purposeful, and thriving academic community feels like a breath of fresh air.
 It means connecting and learning from a wealth of brilliant scholars and colleagues, and feeling inspired and motivated to continue moving forward in our academic pursuits.

 In what ways do you think the PhD experience can be re-imagined with the Public Scholars Initiative?

 The PSI is to be celebrated because it has been advancing the development of non-conventional ways of producing and implementing research.
-It acknowledges that it is imperative to articulate interdisciplinary responses that effectively supports innovative ways of generating, communicating, and applying academic knowledge.
+It acknowledges that it is imperative to articulate interdisciplinary responses that effectively support innovative ways of generating, communicating, and applying academic knowledge.
 Critically, it advances a new conception of the role of academics and the responsibility we have for the betterment of society.
-By adding visibility to our doctoral research and highlighting scholars’ creative capacities, the PSI is leveraging the social impact of UBC’s scholars, while at the same time leading the way for other universities themselves to re-imagine the Ph.D. in their own spheres.
+By adding visibility to our doctoral research and highlighting scholars’ creative capacities, the PSI is leveraging the social impact of UBC’s scholars, while at the same time leading the way for other universities to re-imagine the Ph.D. in their own spheres.

 How do you envision connecting your PhD work with broader career possibilities?